ShalinVachheta017/MasterArbeit_MLops/docs/RESEARCH_PAPERS_ANALYSIS.md

 # Research Papers Analysis: ICTH_16 & EHB_2025_71

+> **📝 Summary:** Deep-dive analysis of the two foundational papers for this thesis.
+Contains: training data source (ADAMSense dataset), 11 activity classes, model architecture details (1D-CNN-BiLSTM), domain adaptation methodology (49% → 87% accuracy), and RAG-enhanced report generation pipeline.
+Use this to understand the research foundation.

 **Date:** December 9, 2025
 **Papers Analyzed:**
 1. ICTH_16.pdf - "Recognition of Anxiety-Related Activities using 1DCNNBiLSTM on Sensor Data from a Commercial Wearable Device"
 2. EHB_2025_71.pdf - "A Multi-Stage, RAG-Enhanced Pipeline for Generating Longitudinal, Clinically Actionable Mental Health Reports from Wearable Sensor Data"

 **Authors:** Ugonna Oleh and Roman Obermaisser (University of Siegen)